 The Middle Fork Campground is one of the newest, nicest, and most remote campgrounds in the Mt.
 Baker-Snoqualmie National Forest.
 People often park nearby to swim or fish in one of the deep pools of the North Fork of the Snoqualmie River.
 The campground is spacious and excellent for middle size groups or scout troops.

-Reservations are usually not needed unless you want a specific site or perhaps on Labor Day Weekend.
 The day use picnic area ($5 per vehicle) has a view that makes you think that you are in a Swiss Valley in the Alps.
 Camping sites 37 to 39 are also located with this view, but you need to walk a short distance up to these sites.

 Make a Reservation